garrardkitchen/dotnet-aspire-and-redis-sample/README.md

 # Getting started

-This relates to my blob post called **[.NET Aspire and Redis](https://blog.garrardkitchen.com/dotneet-aspire-and-redis)**.
+This relates to my blob post called **[.NET Aspire and Redis](https://blog.garrardkitchen.com/posts/dotnet-aspire-and-redis/)**.

 ## Prerequisite

 - Docker for Desktop
 - .NET Aspire workload
-- Visual Studio 2022 Community edition
+- Visual Studio 2022 Community edition (or VSCode with the C# Dev Kit extension)
+- Azure CLI (if deploying to Azure)
+- Azure Developer CLI (if deploying to Azure)

 ## How to run